jamesblackjr/newsproject/README.md

 * [Django] - The Amazing Web Framework!
 * [Django Debug Toolbar] - Displays Various Debug Information.
 * [Django-FeedParser] - Parse RSS and Atom feeds in Python.
+* [Django REST Framework] - A powerful and flexible toolkit for building Web APIs.
+* [Psychopg] - A popular PostgreSQL adapter for Python.
 * [PostgreSQL] - Object-Relational DBMS
 * [Bootstrap] - A great boilerplate UI framework.
 * [FontAwesome] - The iconic font and CSS toolkit.